 Experienced family lawyer represents spouses seeking to separate in the Charleston County area

 In certain situations, a couple may wish to live apart but not want to terminate their marriage.
-In South Carolina, this can be achieved through a legal separation.
+In SC, this can be achieved through a legal separation.
 Separation is a court-approved agreement between spouses that outlines how marital assets and responsibilities will be divided without having to dissolve the marriage.
 If you and your spouse have a broken relationship but aren’t ready or willing to divorce, the attorneys at Ballinger Law Firm offer skilled representation to protect your rights and those of your children in a separation agreement.
 I assist clients in the Charleston County area and throughout South Carolina seeking an alternative to divorce.

-South Carolina counselor advises on separation versus divorce
+SC counselor advises on separation versus divorce

 While separation and divorce are similar in some ways, the marriage is not ended in a legal separation.
 For some couples, this is the best option for their situation.
 Reasons to choose a separation over a dissolution of marriage include:

 - Financial concerns